Email Marketing - Nurture Journeys for Every Stage of the Customer Journey

 • Email 3 (After 60 days of inactivity): If there's still no response, send a farewell email, letting them know they will be unsubscribed soon.
 This often prompts a last-minute engagement.

+Email marketing is a dynamic and versatile tool that can be adapted to every stage of the customer journey.
 By tailoring your communication to each stage and implementing behaviour-triggered automation like welcome series, browse abandonment, cross-sell, and win-back campaigns, you can maximise engagement, nurture relationships, and drive conversions.
+Remember, the key is to provide value and relevance in every email, ultimately strengthening your connection with your audience and boosting your business's success.

 Back to Blog